JuliaDynamics/ConcurrentSim.jl/README.md

 * Version 0.3 synchronizes the API with SimPy v3.
 * It is a complete rewrite allowing a more powerful and unified discrete event approach.
+* Julia v0.3 and v0.4 compatible.
+* Documentation included:
   * All examples of the SimPy distribution are implemented.
   * 10 min tutorial is included to give users a taste of discrete event simulation with SimJulia.
   * Topical guides detail all functions.
+  * API is up-to-date.

 #### ToDo